elizase405/Posta/README.md

     ```bash
     touch .env
     ```
-    Then, include your configuration settings intot he .env file.
+    Then, include your configuration settings into the .env file.

 ## Usage
 To use this project, follow these steps: